 Definition: Electronic information consists of processed data that is stored and retrieved when needed for decision making.
 Words and numbers are represented by “on” and “off” signals (or 1s and 0s) according to a standard known as ASCII code.
 Numbers and letters (both uppercase and lower case) plus special characters have values that are listed ASCII tables.

 Its Relevance: All data that is sent over a network or processed by a computer is broken down into 1s and 0s.
-Protocols or rules determine whether the data is encrypted and, if so, what method is used.
-A business or organization must address, in policy, how data is to be transmitted and stored.
-The very existence of processed data that is being stored must be inventoried.
-Otherwise, the organization is unable to protect what it fails to know it possesses.
+Protocols or rules determine whether the data is encrypted and what method is used.
+A business or organization must address how data and information is to be transmitted and stored.
+The organization should also have a list of all information assets, otherwise, is unable to protect what it fails to know possesses.